A tensor product state approach to spin-1/2 square $J_1$-$J_2$ antiferromagnetic Heisenberg model: evidence for deconfined quantum criticality: Abstract

 \section{Abstract}

-The ground state phase of spin-1/2 $J_1$-$J_2$ antiferromagnetic Heisenberg model on square lattice in the maximally frustrated regime ($J_2\sim 0.5J_1$) has been debated for decades.
-Here we study this model by using a recently proposed novel numerical method - the cluster update algorithm for tensor product states (TPSs).
-The ground state energies at finite sizes and in the thermodynamic limit (with finite size scaling) are in good agreement with the state of art exact diagonalization study, and the energy differences between these two studies are of the order of $10^{-3}J_1$ per site.
-At the largest bond dimension available $D$ $(D=9)$, we find a paramagnetic ground state without any valence bond solid order in the thermodynamic limit in the range of $0.5 \leqslant J_2/J_1 \leqslant 0.6 $, which implies the emergence of a spin-liquid phase.
-Furthermore, we investigate the topologically ordered nature of such a spin-liquid phase by measuring a nonzero topological entanglement entropy.
+The ground state phase of spin-1/2 $J_1$-$J_2$ antiferromagnetic Heisenberg model on square lattice around the maximally frustrated regime ($J_2\sim 0.5J_1$) has been debated for decades.
+Here we study this model using the cluster update algorithm for tensor product states (TPSs).
+The ground state energies at finite sizes and in the thermodynamic limit (with finite size scaling) are in good agreement with exact diagonalization study.
+Through finite size scaling of the spin correlation function, we find the critical point $J_2^{c_1}=0.572(5)J_1$ and critical exponents $\nu=0.50(8)$, $\eta_s=0.28(6)$.
+In the range of $0.572 < J_2/J_1 \leqslant 0.6 $ we find a paramagnetic ground state with exponentially decaying spin-spin correlation.
+Up to $24\times 24$ system size, we observe power law decaying dimer-dimer and plaquette-plaquette correlations with an anomalous plaquette scaling exponent $\eta_p=0.24(1)$ and an anomalous columnar scaling exponent $\eta_c=0.28(1)$ at $J_2/J_1=0.6$.
+These results are consistent with a potential gapless $U(1)$ spin liquid phase.
+However, since the $U(1)$ spin liquid is unstable due to the instanton effect, a VBS order with very small amplitude might develop in the thermodynamic limit.
+Thus, our numerical results strongly indicate a deconfined quantum critical point (DQCP) at $J_2^{c_1}$.
+Remarkably, all the observed critical exponents are consistent with the $J-Q$ model.